Devopcasting/RAGCLI/README.md

 RAGCTL - A CLI tool for Retrieval Augmented Generation
 =====================================================

 RAGCTL is a command-line interface tool designed to facilitate Retrieval Augmented Generation tasks.
-This tool provides a range of commands to manage and process documents, interact with VectorDB, and more.
+This tool provides a range of commands to manage and process documents in various formats, including DOCX, TEXT, and PDFs, interact with VectorDB, and more.

 Getting Started
 ---------------